Published On: September 4, 2017

 • Your employees serve an adult too much alcohol when they are clearly intoxicated.

-• Your employees, themselves, consume alcohol during the event.
+• Your employees consume alcohol during the event.

 • Your employees or guests damage property.